code-warrior/the-modular-grid/README.md

       ![](img/folder-and-browser.png)

-7. Drag the `column-baseline-grid` folder over the extensions page.
+7. Drag the `the-modular-grid` folder over the extensions page.
 8. The extension is now installed.
 (The title **column-baseline-grid** is a legacy artifact that will likely be changed to **The Modular Grid**.)

       ![](img/extension-installed.png)